jrandj/java-11/README.md

         }
         ```

-    * Default methods.
-The opposite of abstract, a method cannot be both default and abstract.
+    * **Default methods:** The opposite of abstract, a method cannot be both default and abstract.
 An example is shown below:
         ```java
         interface Movable{
             default move(int x){